DavidZisky/kloud3s/README.md

 K3S Cluster Deployer.
 Simple bash script which spins up VMs in GCP/DigitalOcean, installs [k3s](https://k3s.io/) on them and downloads kubeconfig.

+Perfect for POCs and other testing whenever you need a real (instead of minikube of kind) K8s cluster quickly.

 # Getting Started